-- 9. On the Configuration ribbon, click Read Radio to read the radio's current settings. - 10.
-Make the necessary parameter changes. - 11.
+- 7. On the Configuration ribbon, click Read Radio to read the radio's current settings. - 8.
+Make the necessary parameter changes. - 9.
 On the Network Title ribbon, use one of these options to send the changes to the radio: - Click Quick to send only the changed parameters.

-Note: This option is only available if Read Radio is clicked and parameter settings are NOT sent from a template to the radio.
+Note: This option is only available if the Read Radio button is clicked and parameter settings are NOT sent from a template to the FGR3-C-U or FGR3-CE-U.

-- Click All to send all the settings for all parameters. - Click Default to set a device back to its factory default settings.
+- Click All to send all the settings for all parameters whether they have been changed or not. - Click Default to set a device back to its factory default settings.